Timeline: Disasters to hit Indonesia since 2004

 May 20, 2009 - About 100 people are killed when a military transport plane crashes in East Java.

 September 2, 2009 - A 7.0 magnitude quake strikes Java, killing more than 60 people.
-More than 25,000 are displaced by the quake, which hit just off the coast, and 86,000 homes are damaged, though no major power or industrial installations are hit.
+More than 25,000 people are displaced by the quake, which hit just off the coast, and an estimated 86,000 homes are damaged, although no major power or industrial installations are hit.

 September 30 - More than 1,100 people are killed when a magnitude 7.6 quake struck off the city of Padang on the coast of Sumatra.
 Thousands of people were trapped in the rubble of collapsed buildings.

-October 25/26, 2010 - Mount Merapi, on the outskirts of the city of Yogyakarta on Java island erupts, killing more than 130 people and forcing the evacuation of nearly 300,000.
+October 25/26, 2010 - Mount Merapi, on the outskirts of the city of Yogyakarta on Java island erupts, killing more than 130 people and forcing the evacuation of nearly 300,000 people.

 Sources Reuters/here://earthquake.usgs.gov/